jeangougou/jeangougou.github.io/_posts/2016-01-14-how-to-read-a-book-with-ddd.md

 {% endhighlight %}

 Given these simple set of events it's easy to figure out if page was skipped.
-We could also answer questions like: "what page was I reading on 5th January ?", "Had I read page 24 on a given date ?" or "How many pages on average do I read in a week ?".
+We could also answer questions like: "what page was I reading on 5th January?", "Had I read page 24 on a given date?" or "How many pages on average do I read in a week?".

 This higher flexibility comes at a cost, and it is not cheap.
 Every question will not translate anymore in a SQL-like query, neither any other declarative language nor any immediate intelligibility.